flushbug/CYD-Openhasp/README.md

 2. Install openhasp (Serial flasher over USB out of the browser.
 Details on https://www.openhasp.com/0.7.0/firmware/esp32/
 3. Connect via Http/Browser to openhasp "plate" device and configure/calibrate the display
 4. Configure MQTT on openhasp.
-(5.)
-In case you are running EVCC somewhere and wish to control it, also establish EVCC->MQTT connection
+5. In case you are running EVCC somewhere and wish to control it, also establish EVCC->MQTT connection
-6. replace/modify pages.json (example https://github.com/flushbug/CYD-Openhasp/blob/main/pages.jsonl)
+6. replace/modify pages.json with example https://github.com/flushbug/CYD-Openhasp/blob/main/pages.jsonl
-7. To connect to HAOS, install openhasp Integration.
+7. To connect to HAOS, install openhasp Integration and establish connection to your device.
 8. Add following code to your configuration.yaml in HAOS and adjust the sensor values to your needs/setup The "obj" line will update your HAOS Sensor values on the Display.
 ```